A Comprehensive Guide on Mixed Signals to the Brain Causes Overeating.

 7. Psychological Factors and Overeating

-Psychological disorders, such as binge-eating disorder and emotional eating, can result from mixed signals in the brain.
-Negative thought patterns and a dysfunctional relationship with food can lead to compulsive overeating, perpetuating a vicious cycle.
+Psychological disorders, such as binge-eating disorder and emotional eating, yield mixed signals in the brain, leading to negative thought patterns, an unhealthy relationship with food, and ultimately compulsive overeating in a stuck cycle.